tc39/proposal-decorators/README.md

 Decorators, especially the previous Stage 2 proposal, added various sources of overhead, both for executing the class definition and for using the class, that would make startup slower if they weren't optimized out by a JIT.
 By contrast, composed decorators always boil down in a fixed way to built-in decorators, which can be handled directly by bytecode generation.

 See [IMPLNOTES.md](./IMPLNOTES.md#native-implementations) for notes on how JS engines might implement decorators.

+### What happened to coalescing getter/setter pairs?

+Given the initial decorator set of `@register`, `@wrap` and `@initialize`, nothing needs coalesced getter/setter pairs, and works just fine decorating individual class elements.
+Coalescing could be re-added as part of the semantics of an individual built-in decorator, invoked only when that decorator is used.
+However, the use cases are unclear; it may simply be unnecessary long-term.
+Removing getter/setter coalescing is a relatively large simplification of both the specification and implementations, so all else being equal, we're better off without it.
+(Being honest, this isn't really an FAQ--no one asked about this yet, maybe because no one really missed coalescing...)

 ### Why is decorators taking so long?